I hope that lead-off sentence strikes a chord with you as it does with me.

 Graduates of traditional curricula, by comparison, may know more about 19th-century music economies than present-day ones because their accreditor-approved coursework won’t include any study of contemporary arts ecologies.

 More small examples of integration:

-- Music literature courses can include exercises in concert programming, which would challenge students to apply their coursework in creative ways that would be meaningful to them and to prospective audiences.
+- Music literature courses can include exercises in concert programming, which would challenge students to apply their coursework in creative ways that would be meaningful to local audiences.

-- Music theory classes can incorporate more composition exercises, emphasizing creative applications of things like conventional part-writing.
+- Music theory classes can incorporate more composition exercises, emphasizing creative applications of things like traditional part-writing.

-- Career-development seminars can address issues of Web culture and recording technology so that students connect their entrepreneurial roles as, say, live performers, recording artists, and online personalities.
+- Career-development seminars can address issues of Web culture and recording technology so that students connect their entrepreneurial roles as, for example, live performers, recording artists, and online personalities.